hanzhihua1/research-blog/content/posts/2020-02-03-entropy-in-physics-and-machine-learning.md

 # 0. Entropy in physics and machine learning

 The goal of information theory is to achieve one thing: to quantify the amount of information contained in a random variable.

 ## Random variables

 What is a variable?
 A variable is simply a number in a box. $x = 5$ means that inside the box $x$, we have the number 5.

 **A random variable is a variable that has it's value drawn according to some probability distribution.**

 Unlike variables, you can't just open the what the box is because you don't know what's inside.
-It's _random_.
+It's *random*.

 That is, imagine a computer drawing a random number from a probability distribution and assigning it to $x$.
 The variable $X$ is then assigned some number $x$.
 The chance that $X = x$ is given by some probability $p(x)$, or $p(X = x)$.
 So really, specifying a distribution defines a random variable, and vice versa.

-In the notes, we will use random variables and probability distribution interchangably.
+Again.
+We can never know what $X$ is.
+We can always know the probability of $X = x$, but the closest thing we can write is that

 $$
-X \sim N(\mu, \sigma)
+X \sim p(x | \theta)
 $$

+If we know $X$ is from some family of distributions, then knowing the all the parameters $\theta$ also tells us what $X$ is.

+In the notes, we will use random variables and probability distribution interchangably.

 ## The definition of entropy